 The Gap between CMO and COO

 Modern organizations typically find themselves with a leader of operations, usually a chief operating officer (COO), and a leader of marketing, either a vice president of marketing or chief marketing officer (CMO).
 That’s great, except there seems to be a growing gap between the two roles as technology and marketing evolve.
-What is the gap between CMO and COO, what challenges does the gap present, and how can you best bridge that gap before someone falls into the void?
+What is the difference between CMO and COO, what challenges does the gap present, and how can you best bridge that gap before someone falls into the void?

 Listen to Season 3: Episode 10